aaniaahh/assignments/OOP_Primer/definitions.md

 ## Definitions:

+**Abstraction:**

+The process of hiding implementation details and showing only the necessary features of an object.
+It simplifies complexity by providing a clear interface.

 **Abstract Classes:**

 In object-oriented programming, a class designed only as a parent from which sub-classes MAY be derived, but which is not itself suitable for instantiation.
 Often used to "abstract out" incomplete sets of features which may then be shared by a group of sibling sub-classes which add different variations of the missing pieces.
 It can also be noticed if the class has at least one pure virtual function.